Skip to main content

 • Multimodal (video, images, audio) -- Gemini for video; GPT for image generation

-• Hard math or formal reasoning -- GPT o-series models
+• Hard math or formal reasoning -- GPT o-series models (o3 for maximum depth, o4-mini for fast reasoning with tool use)

 2. What Are Your Constraints?

-• Speed-critical -- Haiku 4.5, GPT-4o, or Gemini 2.5 Flash for the lowest latency
+• Speed-critical -- Haiku 4.5, GPT-5.5 Instant, or Gemini 3.5 Flash for the lowest latency

 • Privacy-critical -- open-source models (Llama, Mistral) for on-premises deployment